Our experts have put together seven simple things you can do to change how you spend and manage your money.

 Switch and ditch your expensive providers.

-You can save hundreds of euros by simply changing your utility suppliers, bundling up services, or seeking cheaper cover.
+You can save hundreds of euros by simply changing your utility suppliers, bundling up services, or seeking cheaper insurance quotes.

 - Compare cover: Most of us pay for home and car cover, but insurance is often a forgotten expense.
 Insurers take advantage of our financial amnesia and repay loyalty by auto-renewing with hiked premiums.
 Use comparison sites to search and switch to a better value insurer.